 In locations where smoking has been clearly prohibited by the law, No Smoking signs or the intentionally-recognized No Smoking Symbol must be placed in a clear and conspicuous place.
 These signs are required both in places of employment as well as public places.
 Public places and places of employment also need to post signs at every entrance to the building specifying that smoking is prohibited in the establishment.
 And, no establishments where smoking is prohibited are permitted to have ashtrays or other smoking paraphernalia present in the establishment.

-Health authorities, as well as local police officers, have been vested with authority to enforce the provisions of N.R.S.
+Health authorities, as well as local police officers, have been vested with the authority to enforce the provisions of N.R.S.
 202.2483 and citations for violations may be issued to any individual or business that has failed to comply with the law.
 The statute also prohibits retaliation against employees, applicants, or customers who exercise their rights to prevent the laws prohibiting smoking from being violated.

 Many individuals and businesses do not fully understand the rules against smoking tobacco and are not sure what their obligations are to enforce rules on their premises.
 If you have been accused of violating the rules or failure to fulfill obligations under N.R.S.
 202.2483, you should get legal help as soon as possible.

 LV Criminal Defense can assist you in better understanding the options available to you if you have been cited for not complying with any of the provisions in connection with state laws on tobacco.
 We can work with you to respond to a citation for a violation and to determine the best course of action for resolving your serious problems with the potential violation of laws on smoking tobacco so you can reduce or avoid consequences associated with having been found to have violated the law.

 To find out more about the assistance a Vegas defense lawyer can provide or to get help understanding what your rights and obligations are under Nevada laws on smoking tobacco, give us a call today.